 I am experienced with working therapeutically with children and young people, in and out of a school setting, using my knowledge and experience of talking therapy, person-centred therapy, play & art therapy, psychodynamic therapy and child-centred counselling.

 I also specialises in working within different sub-communities, such as LGBTQIA+ ( sexual orientation, gender identity), BAME communities (cultural identity, oppression), personality disorders (understanding & managing emotions) and relationship trauma (CPTSD, narcistic abuse, domestic violence, coersive abuse).

 Training, qualifications & experience

 I am qualified as an integrative child counsellor and integrative adult counsellor.
 I hold a Level 5 accredited counselling diploma.
-Level 4 child counselling and therapeutic counselling foundation degree.
+Level 4 child counselling, therapeutic counselling foundation degree. and a BA Honours in therapeutic counselling.
 I am also a qualified NLP practitioner.

 Accredited register membership